Converting NVIDIA DeepStream Pipelines to Deep Learning Streamer Pipeline Framework#

 • Remove nvstreammux and nvstreamdemux and all their properties.

-• These elements combine multiple input streams into a single batched video stream (NVIDIA-specific).
+• These elements combine multiple input streams into a single batched video stream (DeepStream-specific).
 Deep Learning Streamer takes a different approach: it employs a generic GStreamer syntax to define parallel streams.
 The cross-stream batching happens at the inferencing elements by setting the same model-instance-id property.

 • In this example, there is only one video stream, so it can be skipped for now.
 See the Multiple Input Streams section below for more information on how to construct multi-stream pipelines.